 Fill cavity to achieve manufacturers specified density.

-With machine turned off work hose nozzle until it reaches the far end of the cavity, then pull back a few inches.
+With machine turned off, insert fill tube until it reaches the end of the cavity, then pull back a few inches.

 Start material fill.

-Probe the nozzle into different areas of the cavity and use multiple angles to fill the cavity with as much material as possible.
+Using method above probe the fill tube into different areas of the cavity and use multiple angles to fill the cavity with as much material as possible.

-Paneling or exterior walls: Caulk a plastic plug in place.
+Paneling or exterior walls: Caulk a plastic plug in place and re-attach any siding removed.

-Conduct a Worst Case draft test to verify Category I, II, and III appliances are venting safely before leaving home for the day.
+Conduct a Worst Case Draft (WCD) test to verify Category I, II, and III appliances are venting safely before leaving home for the day.

 Testing shall be recorded using the Utah WAP Worst Case Draft Test form.